-The onset of piriformis syndrome is typically in the fourth and fifth decades of life and affects female patients six times more often than males.
-It has been suggested that the wider pelvis characteristically found in women may be a causative factor in development of piriformis syndrome.
-However, the jury is still out on whether there is a direct cause-and-effect relationship.
+The onset of piriformis syndrome typically occurs in a person’s forties and fifties and affects women six times more often than men.
+It has been suggested that the wider pelvis found in most women may be a causative factor, however, the jury is still out on whether there’s a direct cause-and-effect relationship.

-Deciding that piriformis syndrome is the cause of a patient’s pain and symptoms may be delayed because there are several conditions that can mimic piriformis syndrome or occur concurrently.
-It is important that trochanteric bursitis, sacroiliac joint dysfunction, disc injury, and facet joint arthropathy have been ruled out to ensure the chosen treatment is targeting the correct tissue.
+There are several conditions that can mimic piriformis syndrome.
+It’s important that trochanteric bursitis, sacroiliac joint dysfunction, disc injury, and facet joint arthropathy have been ruled out to ensure the chosen treatment is targeting the correct tissue.

 Anatomy of the piriformis muscle

 Piriformis, latin for “pear-shaped,” is found deep to the gluteal muscles in the pelvic cavity.
-It is the most superficial of the deep hip rotators.
-It originates medially on the lateral border of the sacrum and the sacrotuberous ligament and travels inferolaterally through the greater sciatic foramen (an opening formed by the sacrotuberous and sacrospinous ligaments) and greater sciatic notch of the ilium to attach on the greater trochanter of the femur.
+It’s the most superficial of the deep hip rotators.
+It starts on the lateral border of the sacrum and the sacrotuberous ligament and travels through the greater sciatic foramen (an opening formed by the sacrotuberous and sacrospinous ligaments) and the greater sciatic notch of the ilium.
+Then it attaches to the greater trochanter of the femur.

-The piriformis is quite important in hip joint function as it serves many different roles.
-When the hip is extended, piriformis is predominantly an external rotator, but when the hip is flexed, it acts as an abductor.
-Piriformis is innervated by the L5, S1, and S2 nerve roots which may provide at least some of the explanation for why pain in this region is often confused with disc-related pain.
+The piriformis is innervated by the L5, S1, and S2 nerve roots, which may provide at least some of the explanation for why pain in this area is often confused with disc-related pain.
 Lumbar disc pathology most commonly affects the L4 to L5 and L5 to S1 levels.

 The sciatic nerve is well known as the largest peripheral nerve in the body.
-It is made up of the nerve roots from L4 to S3 and divides into two major branches: the tibial nerve and the peroneal nerve.
+It’s made up of the nerve roots from L4 to S3 and divides into two major branches: the tibial nerve and the peroneal nerve.

-Another study from Greece identified about six percent of 147 cadavers that had variations of the sciatic nerve and piriformis relationship.
+A study from Greece identified about six percent of 147 cadavers that had variations of the sciatic nerve and piriformis relationship.

 Piriformis syndrome symptoms

-The cardinal symptom of piriformis syndrome is pain that increases after sitting (e.g. with the legs crossed) for greater than 15 to 20 minutes.
-Most other clinical signs have a direct or indirect relationship with muscle spasm, nerve compression, or both.
+The typical symptom of piriformis syndrome is pain that increases after sitting (e.g. cross-legged) for more than 15 to 20 minutes.
+Other signs may have a direct or indirect relationship with muscle spasm, nerve compression, or both.

-Other common clinical complaints associated with piriformis syndrome are chronic pain in the hip and gluteal area that is often dull, pain when getting out of bed, difficulty with prolonged walking or stair climbing, pain in the posterior aspect of the leg (thigh, calf, and/or, foot), and deep posterior hip pain that worsens with hip motion.
+Other common complaints are chronic, dull pain in the hip and gluteal area, pain when getting out of bed, difficulty with taking long walks or climbing stairs, pain in the back of the leg (thigh, calf, and/or, foot), and deep posterior hip pain that worsens with hip motion.
 Ninety percent of cases of piriformis syndrome are unilateral.

-Signs and symptoms of entrapment of the sciatic nerve by the piriformis muscle may include pain, tingling, skin sensitivity, numbness and/or weakness.
-The quality of pain is often used to differentiate neuropathic pain from musculoskeletal pain, but terms like radiating, burning, or tingling should be taken with a grain of salt as these are non-specific and can be present in pain of musculoskeletal origin.
+Signs and symptoms of such entrapment may include pain, tingling, skin sensitivity, numbness, and/or weakness.
+The quality of pain is often used to differentiate neuropathic pain from musculoskeletal pain, but terms like radiating, burning, or tingling should be taken with a grain of salt as these are non-specific and can be present in muscle pain.

 Piriformis syndrome causes

 The two most common potential mechanisms of compression are spasm and inflammation that cause hypertrophy and compression of the nerve between fascicles of the muscle belly.
-The anatomy of the piriformis is such that it becomes taut with just a few degrees of hip flexion which creates compression and reproduces feelings of sciatica any time a straight leg raise is performed.
+The anatomy of the piriformis is such that it becomes taut with just a few degrees of hip flexion, which creates compression and reproduces the sensations of sciatica any time a straight-leg raise is performed.

 Diagnosis of piriformis syndrome

-The Freiberg Maneuver (forceful internal rotation of the hip in supine with knee extended) is positive if the patient’s symptoms of gluteal pain or sciatic nerve paresthesias are reproduced.
+The Freiberg Maneuver (forceful internal rotation of the hip in supine with knee extended) is positive if the patient feels pain.

 The Pace Maneuver begins with the patient seated with their legs dangling over the side of an examination table.
-The examiner resists hip abduction at the knees and the test is positive if the patient demonstrates weakness, uncoordinated movement (shaking or juddering), or symptoms are reproduced.
+The examiner resists hip abduction at the knees, and the test is positive if the patient shows weakness, uncoordinated movement (shaking or juddering), and/or pain.

 The Beatty Maneuver is performed in a side-lying position on the unaffected side with the knees slightly bent.
 The patient actively abducts the affected side several inches.
 The test is considered positive for piriformis syndrome if pain is reproduced in the deep gluteal region but can also be indicative of lumbar disc disease if low back pain is present.